zonneplan/KiBot/kibot/PcbDraw/README.md

   So now the images and gerbers come from outside.
 - Adapted Template._renderBoards to just copy the files (keeping the extensions)
 - Added listResources, with some changes to copyRelativeTo and _copyResources
+- The command used for git is now configurable